korhanertancakmak/SPRING-BOOT/08-spring-boot-spring-mvc-security/README.md

 }
 ````

 It retrieves the `user` by ID from the database
 and adds it to the model to populate the form with the current user details.
+It also captures the roles from the database and adds it to the model
+to populate the form with the current user's roles.
 The view "`/users/updateUser`" displays this form for editing.
 And we create its post request for updating the database.
 The `update` method checks for validation errors first,
-and then saves the user using `userService.save(theUser)`.
+and then saves the user and his roles using `userService.save(theUser)`.
 Since the `User` entity includes the user ID,
 **Spring Data JPA** will recognize this as an update rather than a new save.
 So finally, we create `deleteUser` method: